Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve graphs for Artin groups

 \section{Curve graphs for Artin groups}

 \emph{Building upon earlier work of Crisp \cite{crisp}, we now introduce an analogue of the curve graph for a $2$-dimensional Artin group $G_\Gamma$ of hyperbolic type.
-This graph can be understood in two different ways: geometrically, the \emph{fixed set graph} encodes the intersection pattern of standard trees in the modified Deligne complex of $G_\Gamma$; algebraically, the \emph{graph of standard abelian subgroups} encodes the commutation pattern of various natural abelian subgroups of $G_\Gamma$.
+This graph can be understood in two different ways: geometrically, the \emph{fixed set graph} encodes the intersection pattern of standard trees in the modified Deligne complex $\del$ of $G_\Gamma$; algebraically, the \emph{graph of standard abelian subgroups} encodes the commutation pattern of various natural abelian subgroups of $G_\Gamma$.
 These graphs are intimately related: the graph of standard abelian subgroups turns out to be $G_\Gamma$-equivariantly isomorphic to the core subgraph of the fixed set graph.
-We will thoroughly study vertex and edge stabilizers of these graphs: this will enable us to check that the fixed set graph is indeed a curve-graph-like $G$-graph as defined in the previous section and conclude our proof of measure equivalence rigidity statements for Artin groups in the next section.} \\ \\ In this section, we let $G_\Gamma$ be a 2-dimensional Artin group of hyperbolic type with defining graph $\Gamma$.
-As in Section~\ref{sec:background}, we denote by $\del$ the modified Deligne complex of $\Gamma$, and by $\cod_\Gamma$ its coned-off Deligne complex.
-We recall also that given $g\in G_\Gamma$, we denote by $F_g$ the set of fixed points of $g$ in $\del$.
-We start by analyzing stabilizers in the modified Deligne complex a bit further.
+We will thoroughly study vertex and edge stabilizers of these graphs: this will enable us to check that the fixed set graph is indeed a curve-graph-like $G$-graph as defined in the previous section.
+Some arguments in this section are inspired from the first four sections of Crisp's work \cite{crisp}, though we intend the make the exposition here self-contained.}